Noname (rapper): Noname Book Club

 In July 2019, Noname created a book club.
-She came up with the idea after a fan commented on Twitter that they were reading the same book as her, Jackson Rising, about Cooperation Jackson.
+She came up with the idea after a fan commented on her post on X (formerly Twitter) that they were reading the same book as her, Jackson Rising, about Cooperation Jackson.
 The book club encourages support of locally owned bookstores, with her website providing a directory of bookstores owned by people of color.
+The club has also partnered with local libraries across the country to increase the circulation and accessibility of these books.
 Noname described the book club as "a little bit of a fuck you to Amazon, and kind of a fuck you to the FBI," referencing how the FBI's COINTELPRO program had targeted Black independent booksellers.
 The book club has partnerships with libraries in Oakland, Chicago, New York, and Los Angeles, where the libraries promote and help readers find the chosen books.
-It also hosts discussions on the literature and donates books to prisons.
+It also hosts discussions on the literature and donates books to prisons, sending books to over 400 facilities as of 2023.

 The book club chooses two books a month.
 The first two books chosen were Pedagogy of the Oppressed by Paulo Freire and We Are Never Meeting in Real Life by Samantha Irby.
 Celebrities sometimes choose a book, including Kehlani (choosing Parable of the Sower by Octavia E. Butler) and Earl Sweatshirt (choosing Faces & Masks (Memory of Fire, Vol. 2) by Eduardo Galeano).
 The book club aims to provide a "radical curated book list" and has been described by Vogue as focusing on "anti-capitalist and radical leftist literature".

 In January 2020, Noname created "Library Card Registration Day" asking people to go to their local libraries on January 11 and register for a library card.
 She called the day "basically an 'F you' to major corporations who have privatized the way we consume goods and services," specifically referencing how her mother's bookstore had closed due to Amazon.
 Noname also called for her followers to end their subscriptions with Amazon, tweeting that Amazon had "created a consumer model that is extremely addictive and removes human compassion.
 We don’t think about the workers who are underpaid and exploited.
 We just want our next-day delivery."

 In March 2021, Noname revealed on her Instagram story that work on a physical headquarters for Noname Book Club had begun, which would act as a center for political education classes, book drives, a library, food drives, book club meet-ups, tent drives, free art shows, free movie screenings, and more.
 In April 2021, Haymarket Books donated 180 titles to the book club's personal collection of reading material, which Noname called a "radical community library."